You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Takeaway

-Beaver populations can cause a lot of damage, but do not try to poison or kill them.
-As you can see, there are many ways to keep them away without hurting them.
+Beaver populations can cause much damage, but do not try to poison or kill them.
+As you can see, many ways exist to keep them away without hurting them.
 Go ahead and try one of these methods!

 Add comment